-- Rewards and punishments: These are techniques are also applied by parents to modify a child’s behaviour.
-Giving a student reward, especially when it is social in nature, not only helps them continue that behaviour but also encourage others behave in the similar track.
-Also when punishing, teachers need to make sure that the nature of it is not such that it affects the student mentally but rather enable them reflect on their behaviour.
+Rewards and punishments: These are techniques are also applied by parents to modify a child’s behaviour.
+Giving a student a reward, especially when it is social in nature, not only helps them continue that behaviour but also encourages others to behave in a similar track.
+Also when punishing, teachers need to make sure that the nature of it is not such that it affects the student mentally but rather enable them to reflect on their behaviour.

-- Giving explanations: When making a rule around the class, teachers need to explain the logic behind these rules.
-When an explanation is give students are in a better position to understand the importance of and follow it.
+Giving explanations: When making a rule around the class, teachers need to explain the logic behind these rules.
+When an explanation is given, students are in a better position to understand the importance of and follow it.

 - Sudden decrease in academic performance

 - Sitting or spending most of the time on their own